margaretphillips/music-app/README.md

 3) cd music-app
 4) open two terminal windows, two git bash clients, or two terminals in your visual code environment ( one to run the frontend and one to run the backend )

-Type npm start in the git bash, or terminal
+Type "npm start" in the git bash, or terminal
 The npm start script will run two jobs and can take a few minutes to complete
 1) npm i ( install node packages )
 2) react-scripts start ( start the react app)

-After the npm start completes you will see that the frontend is running and you should see it in your browser at localhost:3000.
+After the start script completes you will see that the frontend is running and you should see it in your browser at localhost:3000.
 But you must wait until the server has started to use it.

 In a separate git bash or terminal you will start the server.
 You will need to wait for the first job to complete before starting the server, otherwise the dependencies may not be fully installed.
-If you get an error use ctrl C to stop the server, then wait until the npm start script completes and try again.

-The node ./src/server/server.js will start the server Once the server has started you can start using the app.
-The server will be running at localhost:3001 and has three endpoints localhost:3001/artists localhost:3001/albums localhost:3001/tracks
+Type "node ./src/server/server.js" will start the server Once the server has started you can start using the app.
+The server will be running at localhost:3001 and has three endpoints

+localhost:3001/artists

+localhost:3001/albums

+localhost:3001/tracks

 You can also go to localhost:3001/ to see the server status